Salary transparency laws aim to combat pay disparities – KION546

 Some employers get around the salary history legal constraint by asking applicants to share their salary expectations, but Bahn said that can have the same effect of lowering offers.

 That’s why Laura Adler, assistant professor of organizational behavior at the Yale School of Management, said it’s better to have salary transparency laws that require employers to disclose salary ranges — like in New York, Colorado, and California.
-Such laws are more difficult for employers to circumvent.
+Such laws make it more difficult for employers to circumvent the rules.

 “The more policymakers can ground their interventions in the way companies actually run their businesses, the more effective those interventions are likely to be,” she said.